 What is Title IV?

-Over a period of six years, the average net price paid by all freshmen at Central Washington University has increased by an average of 1.6% per year.
+Over a period of six years, the average net price paid by all freshmen at Central Washington University has decreased by an average of 1.6% per year.
 This means that despite total costs rising at an average annual rate of 2.3% the average aid given to freshmen has increased at a faster rate.

 Comparing Out-of-Pocket College Costs